M-Valentino/M-Valentino_Node/README.md

 ### Contact Form
 Users can send a message through the Contact Me page.
 Messages sent are stored in the database, along with the email associated and the date saved.
 There is form validation for the following properties:
+- User isn't a robot with hCaptcha validation.
 - Email matches a valid pattern.
 - Email length is under 40 characters.
 - Message most likely isn't gibberish (contains at least 4 most common English words out of a list over 100).